 Occasionally, a user account can become corrupted and prevent the installer from accessing or creating the necessary files and folders.
 Create a new account with administrative permissions, log in to it, and then rerun the installer.
 See Create a new user account in Windows Vista on the Microsoft support website.

 See "Disable User Account Control (Windows Vista)" (kb404888).

 Windows and applications store working data in temporary (.tmp) files that they create on the hard disk.
 Excessive or outdated temporary files can interfere with performance of Windows or applications.
 See "Delete temporary files using the Disk Cleanup utility (Windows Vista)" (kb404917).

 The Adobe Creative Suite 4 installer records its actions in a log.
 These logs can be useful in determining if certain errors occurred during an installation.
 For instructions on reviewing log files see, "Troubleshoot install erros using Creative Suite 3 and 4 install logs" (kb400593).
-Or, use the Adobe Support Advisor to analyze the files and point you to documentation for known errors.
-See “Using the Adobe Support Advisor” (kb405816).

 Try to install Adobe Creative Suite 4 on a different computer to determine if the problem is unique to your computer.
 If you are able to install Adobe Creative Suite 4 on a different computer, contact the computer manufacturer.
 If the problem occurs on multiple computers, contact Adobe Technical Support.

 You can see if other Adobe customers have a similar problem by visiting the user forums.
 If you confirm that other users have experienced the same problem, then Adobe Support may be able to duplicate and research the problem.